Bhanutejagiddaluru/Job_Filler/README.md

 Implementation:
 1. Alt + 5, to show the disable status options, i want to know wheather we can able to read the options available in select choice q/a in the given website so i made this test it is working.
 2. I changed the logic of Alt + 4, to paste the new question, answer need to paste from the selected choice Q/A. but this is not working.

+Version v25:
+when coming to page ashbyhq.com

+File name: background.js
+Form is not filling the page. so i made simpler version to detect and filling the form by keeping the fixed question to the form and it is working good.

+File name: full background.js
+i made another fill name called full background.js where it give me full code, but it is not working, where it filled an then it removed the filled connent, removing what it filled

+File name: Working full background.js it is working but not tested, where it working good

+File name: Final version of background.js where the full working model is working but i added 3 changes to rubust fill, i dont know it will be wrong but let try it. so this is the final version.